 Gross sales increases alone do not ensure net revenue growth.
-However, in an environment of Fiscal Accountability, gross sales are tied to net revenue as a critical driver in generating incremental monies for public education, veterans' assistance and other worthy state causes.
+However, in an environment of fiscal accountability, gross sales are tied to net revenue as a critical driver in generating incremental monies for public education, veterans' services and other worthy state causes.

 Since FY 2009, the Texas Lottery has experienced significant sales growth.
-Several different strategic sales initiatives contributed to this achievement, including innovations to the stratch ticket portfolio, an enhanced focus on retail distribution channel expansion, implementation of a performance-based retailer incentive program, and continued product innovation, including new in-state and national draw game introductions.
-The table below illustrates the growth in sales over the three most recent full fiscal years.
+Several different strategic sales initiatives contributed to this achievement, including innovations to the scratch ticket portfolio, an enhanced focus on retail distribution channel expansion, implementation of a performance-based etailer cash incentive program, and continued product innovation, including new in-state and national draw game introductions.
+The graph on the next page illustrates the growth in sales over the three most recent full fiscal years.